spoons-and-mirrors/subtask2/README.md

 This plugins affects how opencode handles commands with additional frontmatter parameters and enables parallel commands

-- `return` tells the main agent what to do with subtask(s) results (not just "summarize it and end turn")
+- `return` tells the main agent what to do with subtask(s) results (not just "summarize it and end turn").
+Supports multiple sequential prompts.
 - `parallel` runs multiple subtasks concurrently (accepts arguments)
-- `chain` queues follow-up prompts that fire automatically (because why not...)
-- 'better' defaults replace the generic opencode's "summarize..." on subtask completion with something that keeps the agent working, or a custom generic prompt

 ⚠️ Requires [this PR](https://github.com/sst/opencode/pull/6478) for `parallel` and non-subtask features, as well as proper model inheritance to work.